elastic/ecs/README.md

 ## <a name="geo"></a> Geo fields

-Geo fields can carry data about a specific location related to an event or geo information for a IP field.
+Geo fields can carry data about a specific location related to an event or geo information for an IP field.

 | Field  | Description  | Type  | Multi Field  | Example  |